trujilml/calendar-workday-scheduler/README.md

 # Calendar Workday Scheduler

+# Application Scenario

+* runs on a 8am to 5pm average workday

 ## User Story
 AS AN employee with a busy schedule
 I WANT to add important events to a daily planner